andredaa/city_io_to_geojson/README.md

 ## On the fly generation of projected CityIO grids
 Open the config.ini and enter your table specifications.
 Execute _python city_io_to_geojson.py_ (Python 2.7).
 Find resulting geojsons in the ./resulting_jsons folder.
+2 result sets will be generated
+a) ./resulting_jsons/outer_cells will contain the gridcells with coordinates of the true cell corners, using cellsize.
+b) ./resultings_jsons/inner_cells will contain 'inner' gridcells with margins towards the cells' centers.
 True gridcell sizes and locations will be maintained in any projection.